What will Bauer do with the Irish radio stations it picks up from Denis O’Brien?

 In the UK, Bauer has launched subscription products for some of its music stations.
 Photograph: iStock.

+Newstalk, among the stations Bauer is buying, sticks out as awkwardly expensive.
+Photograph: iStock

-Thirty-two years after the late dawn of licensed commercial radio in the Republic, a new era for the sector is pencilled to start at the end of May, when the ink will dry on Bauer Media Audio’s deal to acquire the largest player in that market, Denis O’Brien’s Communicorp Group, and its stations will transfer to German ownership.
+Thirty-two years after the late dawn of licensed commercial radio in the Republic, a new era for the sector is pencilled to start at the end of May when the ink will dry on Bauer Media Audio’s deal to acquire the largest player in the market, Denis O’Brien’s Communicorp Group, and its stations transfer to German ownership.

 There’s a new media magnate in town and her name is Yvonne.